asheriff/resume/AaronSheriff.md

 Implemented HTML, JavaScript, and CSS stack from prototype into production SOA .NET webapp comprised of more than 10 services developed by more than 30 onshore and offshore backend developers.
 Integrated 3rd party XML content using XSLT.
-Integrated and debugged 3rd party flash content integration.
+Integrated and debugged 3rd party flash libraries and content.

 #### Automation Engineer ####